BenjaminDBallard/BenjaminDBallard/README.md

 - Based in Austin, TX

 ### About Me 👀
+- Hi I'm Ben, a Front-End Web Developer.

-- I worked for 7 years in the electrical construction field including QA and foreman positions before transitioning to Software Engineering.
+-I worked for 7 years in the electrical construction field including QA and foreman positions before transitioning to Software Engineering.
+Now I build intuitive web applications in React that deliver complicated data with easy-to-understand UI.

+-You can find my work at benballard.dev